Roswell incident: Roswell as modern myth and folklore

 The mythology of Roswell involving increasingly elaborate accounts of alien crash landings and government cover-ups has been analyzed and documented by social anthropologists and skeptics.
-Anthropologists Susan Harding and Kathleen Stewart highlight the Roswell Story was a prime example of how a discourse moved from the fringes to the mainstream, aligning with the 1980s zeitgeist of public fascination with "conspiracy, cover-up and repression".
+Anthropologists Susan Harding and Kathleen Stewart highlight the Roswell story as a prime example of how a discourse moved from the fringes to the mainstream, aligning with the 1980s zeitgeist of public fascination with "conspiracy, cover-up and repression".
 Skeptics Joe Nickell and James McGaha proposed that Roswell's time spent away from public attention allowed the development of a mythology drawing from later UFO folklore, and that the early debunking of the incident created space for ufologists to intentionally distort accounts towards sensationalism.

 Charles Ziegler argues that the Roswell story exhibits characteristics typical of traditional folk narratives.
 He identifies six distinct narratives (Note: They are: Roswell Incident (1980), the Majestic 12 hoax, UFO Crash at Roswell (1991), Crash at Corona (1992), Roswell in Perspective (1994), and The Truth About the UFO Crash at Roswell (1994), with the "prototypical Aztec story" influencing all six.
 They are summarized in the Roswell incident development table.) and a process of transmission through storytellers, wherein a core story was formed from various witness accounts and then shaped and altered by those involved in the UFO community.
 Additional "witnesses" were sought to expand upon the core narrative, while accounts that did not align with the prevailing beliefs were discredited or excluded by the "gatekeepers".